• Skip to main content

 Watermelon Basil Frozen Cocktail

-• Grilled pineapple juice and wedge in glass with fresh ginger root on the side.
+• Grilled pineapple juice in stemless wine glass with grilled pineapple wedge garnish.

 Grilled Pineapple Juice